 - Only one plant per family ... sorry, no exceptions

 - Location: GVEA's Fairbanks parking lot ...
 758 Illinois Street

-Note: a limited supply of plants was also available at our Delta Junction and Nenana offices after 10am on Friday, May 12.
+Note: a limited supply of plants will also be available at our Delta Junction and Nenana offices after 11am on Friday, May 12.

 Quick Links for Planting

 Don't worry; your power should not be affected when our right-of-way crews clear the area around nearby power lines.

 The areas to be worked in 2017 will be posted in early spring.

 Frequently Asked Questions about our tree clearing program.